SULAWESI

 Ampana.

 This is the gateway to the Togean Islands.
-Try to stay as briefly as possible.
+Try to stay as brief as possible.
 I stayed at the Oasis Hotel near the port.
 At 250,000Rp (US$20) for a superior room with air conditioning (necessary as this is a sweatbox) and TV (to watch the Australian Open Tennis), this is the most I have spent on a room since Hong Kong and certainly Indonesia.
-The room was quite overpriced (there was no water when I went to shower and no electric plug ins that worked).
-My recommendation would be to go down to the port and talk to the middle aged woman there (her name is Umfah), she has information on all transportation issues.
+The room was quite overpriced (there was no water when I went to shower and no electric plug-ins that worked).
+My recommendation would be to go down to the port and talk to the middle-aged woman there (her name is Umfah), she has information on all transportation issues.
 She also owns a guesthouse with cheaper accommodation.
 But beware the only thing I would give her money for is the ferry to the Togeans.
-I paid her for the car ride to Manado, the money was never transferred and I lost it.
+I paid her for the car ride to Manado, but the money was never transferred and I lost it.

 TOGEAN ISLANDS

 With golden beaches, lagoons, lost coves and arguably the best diving in Sulawesi, the Togeans are difficult to get to but supposedly difficult to leave.
 It is possible to explore all three major reef systems: atoll, barrier and fringing.
-However I have heard that dynamite fishing has taken its toll on the fish and the diving is only mediocre.
+However, I have heard that dynamite fishing has taken its toll on the fish and the diving is only mediocre.
 There are no big fish, always a marker of a healthy reef.
-In my determination to do the entire “travelers trail” from Makassa all the way to Manado, I will continue doing it the hard way.
-I have include a ‘travel facts’ section on the Togeans at the end of “Sulawesi”.
+In my determination to do the entire “travellers trail” from Makassa all the way to Manado, I will continue doing it the hard way.
+I have included a ‘travel facts’ section on the Togeans at the end of “Sulawesi”.
 Wakai is not a place to stay so arrange accommodation at any of the resorts listed in the travel facts section.

-The ferry to Gorontalo leaves on Mondays and Thursdays at 4pm.
+The ferry to Gorontalo leaves on Mondays and Thursdays at 4 pm.
 You can rent an AC cabin, AC business seat or sleep in economy with 2 tiers of mats on the second deck that has open sides that can be covered if it rains (72,000 with a mat called a tatami).
 Anyone could go into the AC Business and sleep on the floor.
-I chose the latter and slept alone on the open top deck with great views of all the stars.
-Although it is advertised to be a 13 hour trip, it took 11 1/2, and we arrived at 3:30am.
+I chose the latter and slept alone on the open-top deck with great views of all the stars.
+Although it is advertised to be a 13-hour trip, it took 11 1/2, and we arrived at 3:30 am.
 Significantly, we crossed the equator on the way.

 NORTHERN SULAWESI

 Gorontalo (pop 160,000) is another town that is missable.
 I was met by my driver but the money for my ticket to Manado had not been transferred by Unfah (she is legendary for swindling tourists) and waited around 3 1/2 hours to get it sorted out.
 Four French people were in the same boat and we all lost our money.
-As a single and all the other groups filling vehicles, I was stranded, but eventually found a car with locals.
-It took over an hour waiting to fill the car, then a pleasant 9 hour drive and I was dropped off at a hotel.
+As a single and all the other groups filling vehicles, I was stranded but eventually found a car with locals.
+It took over an hour waiting to fill the car, then a pleasant 9-hour drive and I was dropped off at a hotel.

 Manado (pop 475,000)

-I arranged a 10 day live aboard dive trip to the Raja Ampats with Wicked Diving.
+I arranged a 10-day live aboard dive trip to the Raja Ampats with Wicked Diving.
 It started on February 5th so flew that morning to Sorong, Papua.

 Pulau Bunaken.
 This group of islands just off Manado, a Marine National Park, is Sulawesi’s top destination.
 Snorkelers can see rich reefs close to shore and divers have a full choice of dives.
 Accommodation is spread along two beaches.